 How to save money on travel is something we get asked a lot.
-Like us, most of our friends have traveling on their list of priorities, as they want to get away from life ’s mundane schedules and experience the outdoors.
+Like us, most of our friends have traveled on their list of priorities, as they want to get away from life’s mundane schedules and experience the outdoors.
 The other question that we come across a lot is how do we get out of debt so that we can travel more?

 If you want to travel cheaper and more frequently, you need to make your money last during your trips.
-One of the biggest lessons we learned from driving around the country is that the food you think will be cheap almost never is.
-Snacks are big budget killers on road trips.
+One of the biggest lessons we learned from driving around the country is that the food you think will be cheap seldom is.
+Snacks are big-budget killers on road trips.
 Packets of Lays and Kurkure’s are irresistible at 20 bucks a packet.
 And let’s face it, road trips are full of snack breaks.

 Chocolates Are Bad!

 Yes, you read that right.
 Now most travelers, especially bikers will tell you that you need to carry chocolates or energy bars while traveling to provide you with much-needed energy boosts.
 A lot of our friends also told us the same and we bought around 20 bars of popular peanut-based chocolate.
 Soon, we were munching on those whenever we felt hungry or after meals to satiate our sweet cravings.
 But in a few days, we realized that we were spending close to INR 50 on them every day.

 Over 90 days of travel, our expenditure on these alone would come up to INR 4,500!
 That’s way too much to spend on candy!
 As an alternative, we bought a jar of an that was a cheaper substitute and provided us with the same satisfaction as the chocolate bars.
 But in reduced quantities.

 Once you hit the road, usually it is the journey that requires some effort and can easily take a toll on your body and tire you out.
 Whether you are on a road trip or a flight, what you eat during your travel matters a lot.
 And quite often, we find ourselves gorging on chips, chocolates, samosas, bread omelet as our favorite travel snacks.